-The Vanguard New Nano-Enabled Product Pilot aims to connect regions in order to build an industrial ecosystem in nanotechnology and to create pilot production facilities for products based on nanomaterials.
-These products can be based on a synthesis of nanomaterials and nanocomponents which can be integrated in corresponding technical applications.
+The Vanguard Initiative New Nano-Enabled Products Pilot project has the aim to connect regions in order to build an industrial ecosystem in the field of nanotechnologies and to create pilot production facilities for products based on nanomaterials.
+These products can be based on a synthesis of nanomaterials and nanocomponents which can be integrated in corresponding technical applications in virtually any industry sector, including areas such as clothing, automotive, construction, IT, displays, cosmetics, food, and medicine.
 Bringing prototypes to production by securing the reproducibility of application remains a critical point for the industry.
-This is where this pilot aim to make a difference.
+This is where this pilot project aims to make a difference.

 |Asturias (ES)||Norte (PT)|